 A waterfall cascades down the steep mountain slope behind the Vail Racquet Club at the east end of the Vail Valley.
 A dozen players had turned out for the morning clinic on the day I visited, spreading out across the three clay courts set in a frame of aspens and pines.
-Director Greg Wanner, who had trained at the , orchestrated the two-hour session, which began with a quick tip on doubles tactics as a prelude to two hours of round-robin doubles.
-Meanwhile, several of the seven hard courts were taken up with matches or activities for juniors.
+Director Greg Wanner orchestrated the two-hour session, which began with a quick tip on doubles tactics as a prelude to two hours of round-robin doubles.
+Meanwhile, several of the five hard courts were taken up with matches or activities for juniors.
 The participants were a mix of members, guests staying in the racquet club condos, locals, and a group of women from Texas, the last draw by the cooler summers of the Rockies Mountains.

 Pro Shop: 800-428-4840, ext.
 3071

 Wanner originally came to Vail to ski, giving up a career in pharmaceutical sales in his native New Jersey.
 Needing something to do in summer, he looked for opportunities to teach, falling back on his experience as a regionally ranked junior and high-school player at first before seeking training at the Nick Bollettieri Tennis Academy in Florida and the Sánchez-Casal Academy in Spain, eventually getting European, USPTA, and USPTR certifications.
 His approach reflects his own experience as a junior, where he did well in competition but turned to baseball because he wasn't having that much enjoying it.
 "You've got to have fun," he says.
 When he steps on the court his attitude is, "How am I making people's lives better?
 How can I make them smile?"